4gusb/databricks-sales-pipeline/README.md

 - Gold: BI-ready views: a wide ventas_gold (fact + dimensions) and aggregate views (sales by employee, product, store).
 Includes an employee validity flag to handle historical/offboarded IDs.

-The raw data consists of CSV files.
+The raw data consists of sales data in CSV files.
 These are not included in this repository.
 Schema examples:
 - clientes.csv
 - productos.csv